-When it comes to poppies, there always seems to be a great deal of confusion surrounding the different types, their growing needs and whether or not they can be used in the vase.
+When it comes to poppies, there always seems to be a great deal of confusion surrounding the different types, their growing needs, and whether they can be used for flower arranging.

-I thought it might be helpful to break down the four different types of seed grown poppies that are most commonly grown for cut flowers and explain what makes them different and special.
+I thought it might be helpful to break down the four types of seed-grown poppies that are most commonly grown for cut flowers and explain what makes them different and special.

-Iceland poppies are technically considered a perennial and can survive cold winter temperatures, but because they don’t handle heat and insects very well, flower farmers typically grow them as hardy annuals or biennials.
+Iceland poppies are technically considered a perennial and can survive cold winter temperatures, but because they don’t handle heat and insects very well, they are typically grown as hardy annuals or biennials by flower farmers.

-This particular flower requires a good deal of care when starting it from seed because it is slow to get started and the seeds are as tiny as grains of sand.
+This particular flower requires a good deal of care when started from seed because it is slow to germinate and the seeds are as tiny as grains of sand.

 When starting seeds, it is imperative that you take great care and barely cover them with the finest dusting of vermiculite or sand.
-For the first few weeks, bottom water by setting your seed trays in a few inches of standing water and letting them wick up the moisture from below.
+For the first few weeks, bottom-water by setting your seed trays in 1 in (2.5 cm) of standing water and letting them wick up the moisture from below.
 This will ensure that you don’t accidentally wash away the babies with a powerful overhead spray.

-Seed flats should be kept in a warm room or on heat mats around 70 degrees until the tiny seedlings emerge and develop at least 2 sets of leaves.
+Seed flats should be kept in a warm room or on heat mats around 70ºF (21ºC) until the tiny seedlings emerge and develop at least 2 sets of leaves.
 I typically start seeds about 8 weeks before transplanting them into the ground.

 Even though plants seem too tiny and delicate to be planted into the soil, it’s important that you don’t let them sit in their trays any longer than 10 weeks.
 Once plants are in the ground, they will explode with new growth and are typically in full flower about 6 weeks after transplanting.
 Even though they seem weak, they have a lot of hidden vigor.

-The number one reason that people fail when it comes to Iceland poppies is because they don’t approach their seed sowing with enough care.
-This particular crop cannot be direct seeded and must be started in trays and transplanted into good growing ground when the time is right.
+The number one reason people fail when it comes to Iceland poppies is that they don’t approach their seed sowing with enough care.
+This particular crop cannot be direct-seeded and must be started in trays and transplanted into good growing ground when the time is right.
 This is not a beginner crop.

-Depending on where you live, you can either sow them in late summer and transplant them out in early fall to overwinter and flower in the spring.
-If you are unable to fall sow, seeds should be started no later than mid February in order to get flowers blooming before the heat of summer arrives.
+Depending on where you live, you can sow them in late summer and transplant them out in early fall to overwinter and flower in the spring.
+If you are unable to fall sow, seeds should be started no later than mid-February so flowers will be blooming before the heat of summer arrives.

-We have successfully grown them in hoophouses and out in the field.
-I prefer to grow them undercover whenever possible because it allows me to have flowers up to 6 weeks earlier than those planted in the field.
-And the delicate flowers are protected undercover.
+We have successfully grown Iceland poppies in hoop houses and out in the field.
+I prefer to grow them under cover whenever possible because they flower up to 6 weeks earlier than those planted in the field, and the delicate flowers are protected.